Easy Breadless Turkey Meatloaf Recipe

 3

-Heat three tablespoons of olive oil over medium-high heat in a large skillet.
-Add the onion mixture and sauté it for two minutes.
-Add ½ teaspoon of salt and continue to sauté until lightly browned.
+Heat three tablespoons of olive oil in a large skillet over medium-high heat.
+Add the onion mixture and sauté for two minutes.
+Stir in ½ teaspoon of salt and continue sautéing until the mixture is lightly browned and fragrant.

 4

-Remove the onion mixture from the heat and allow it to cool before mixing it with the walnut mixture.
-Blend together well.
+Remove the onion mixture from the heat and let it cool slightly.
+Once cooled, combine it with the walnut mixture in a large bowl and mix until well blended.

 5

-Combine the ground turkey with the walnut and onion mixture in a large bowl.
-Add salt, Aleppo pepper, and cumin.
-Incorporate the mix thoroughly.
+In a large bowl, combine the ground turkey with the walnut and onion mixture.
+Add salt, Aleppo pepper, and cumin, then mix thoroughly until all the ingredients are evenly incorporated.

 6

-Pack the meat into a 9x5 loaf pan.
-Whisk the tomato paste with one tablespoon of olive oil, Worcester sauce, and pine nuts in a small bowl and brush the mixture on top of the turkey loaf.
+Pack the meat mixture into a 9x5 loaf pan, pressing it down evenly.
+In a small bowl, whisk together the tomato paste, one tablespoon of olive oil, Worcestershire sauce, and pine nuts.
+Brush this mixture evenly over the top of the turkey loaf to create a flavorful glaze.

 7

-Bake the loaf uncovered for 20 minutes before covering it with foil and continuing to bake for another 50 minutes.
-Bring to rest for 10 minutes.
+Bake the turkey loaf uncovered for 20 minutes.
+Then, cover it with foil and continue baking for another 50 minutes or until fully cooked through.
+Remove from the oven and let it rest for 10 minutes before slicing.
 Serve hot or at room temperature, and enjoy!

 Recipe Tips & Suggestions